saad352/DinDinnChallenge/2. Mini Assignment/README.md

 ### Datasource & Gateways
 1. JSON file is used as a data fixture
 2. Data is fetched locally with out use of any Networking library.
-If the need arise to fetch data from remote API, we will just have to make another implementation of `FoodListGateway`
+If the need arise to fetch data from remote API, we will just have to make another implementation of `FoodListGateway` protocol

 ### AppFlow with ViewController